• Skip to primary navigation

 • Key limes provide the fruity citrus flavor!

-• Make in a 9 or 9.5-inch pie dish.
+• Make it a 9—or 9.5-inch pie dish.
 You can easily make a full keto key lime cheesecake instead!
-Just mix the crust, press it down into your pie pan, then top with the prepared filling and whipped cream.
+Just mix the crust, press it down into your pie pan, and top with the prepared filling and whipped cream.

 • Skip the garnish.
 The garnish is optional, but it is the perfect splash of color to finish off these cute little treats.